MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 9. On the **Laura Atkins added to active users** page, select **Close**.
 If a survey form appears, select **Cancel**.

-10. Switch to the Client 1 VM (**LON-CL1**).
+10. Switch to the Client 2 VM (**LON-CL2**).

 11. You want to log in as **Laura Atkins**.
 If the Edge browser is still open from the previous lab exercise, then close it now.
-You should be on the LON-CL1's desktop, where it should indicate that you are logged on as **adatum\administrator**.
-Since you want to log on as Laura Atkins, select the **Ctrl+Alt+Delete** function for your VM environment.
+You should be on the LON-CL2's desktop, where it should indicate that you are logged on as **adatum\administrator**.
+Since you want to log on to the LON-CL2 machine as Laura Atkins, select the **Ctrl+Alt+Delete** function for your VM environment.
 On the menu screen that appears, select **Switch user**. <br/>

 	The lower-left portion of the desktop displays the **Administrator** and **Other user** options.
 Select **Other user**.